 Financing Your Program

 What is included in the MSEL program rate: tuition for 1.5 units abroad, international emergency medical insurance, welcome reception, two city tours, transportation from Madrid to Valencia on the high-speed train, closing reception, ground transportation to/from company visits and/or guest lectures, classroom venue, hotel accommodations for six nights in Spain in shared (double occupancy) rooms* and company visits.

 What participants are responsible to pay out of pocket: round trip flight tickets**, ground transportation to/from airports and hotels, meals not listed above and spending money while abroad.

 *ACCOMMODATION in shared (double occupancy rooms) is included in the bulk rate for this program.
-However, students selecting to stay in single rooms, or those bringing a guest to Spain, will be charged additional fees for housing supplements.
-Additionally, students electing to arrive early, or stay past the program end date, will be charged additional housing fees, should they elect to stay in the program sponsored housing (dependent upon availability).
+However, students who wish to stay in a single room, or those who will bring a guest to Spain, will be charged additional fees for housing supplements.
+Students arriving early, or staying past the program end date, will be charged additional housing fees, should they elect to stay in the program-sponsored housing (dependent upon availability).
 Students are not required to stay at the group hotel, although it is highly recommended.
-Those students electing to make their own housing accommodations abroad in Spain will not be issued a housing credit to their USD student account.
+Those students who wish to make their own housing accommodations abroad in Spain will not be issued a housing credit to their USD student account.
 For supplemental housing rates, and/or to request additional nights of housing, please contact the program coordinator.